Unco3892/SRED_2022/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 ## Code
-For reproduciblity, you can access the logs of the run on tensorboard and view the results as well the model architecture(graphs).
-Currently, there are no plans to share the code on Github; however, if you're interested, you can open an issue, and we're happy to share with you the version we have.
+For reproduciblity, you can access the logs of the runs on tensorboard and view the results as well the model architecture (graphs).
+Currently, there are no plans to share the code on Github; however, if you're interested, you can open an issue, and we're happy to share with you the version we have and you can integrate the changes via a pull request.
 ```
 tensorboard --logdir logs
 ```